Sell USDINR; target of 74.80 - 74.70: ICICI Direct

 Currency futures on NSE

 Positive inflows continued to drive the rupee higher.
 It is moving towards its October 2018 levels.
-We feel the rupee will consolidate near 74.5 levels • The dollar-rupee contract on the NSE was at 74.84 in the last session.
-The open interest fell almost 1.0% in the last session.
+We feel the rupee will consolidate near 74.5 levels • The dollar-rupee contract on the NSE was at 74.78 in the last session.
+The open interest rose almost 8.0% in the last session.

 Intra-day strategy